p-khn/GPR-Dch-Time/README.md

-# Remaining Discharge Time Estimation with GPR
+# Remaining Discharge Time Estimation for Lithium-ion Batteries with GPR